-7.1 Online safety is a safeguarding issue not an ICT issue.
-The purpose of Internet use in our school/setting/college is to help raise educational standards, promote pupil achievement, and support the professional work of staff as well as enhance our management information and business administration.

-- 7.2 The Internet is an essential element in 21st century life for education, business and social interaction and we have a duty to provide children with quality access to it as part of their learning experience. - 7.4 We will ensure that appropriate filtering methods (without 'overblocking') are in place to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
+- 7.1 Online safety is a safeguarding issue and we understand that children must be safeguarded from potentially harmful and inappropriate online material.
+Our whole school approach empowers us to protect and educate pupils/students and staff in their use of technology and establishes mechanisms to identify, intervene in and escalate any concerns where appropriate.
+The purpose of Internet use in our school is to help raise educational standards, promote pupil achievement, and support the professional work of staff as well as enhance our management information and business administration. - 7.2 We consider the 4C areas of risk to inform our online safety policy and ensure this is a running and interrelated theme when developing other relevant policies and procedures. - 7.3 The Internet is an essential element in 21st century life for education, business and social interaction and we have a duty to provide children with quality access to it as part of their learning experience.
+Our policy on the use of children's personal mobile phones and smart technology is clearly outlined in our child/parent agreement. - 7.4 We will ensure that appropriate filtering methods (without 'overblocking') are in place to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
 We use a system called Sophos and reports are sent daily to the Headteacher. - 7.5 We will encourage children to use Social Media safely, including opportunities for them to think and discuss the issues and to check their sources of information. - 7.6 We will ensure that children do not misuse their devices whilst in school.
 We have a ESafety code of conduct and Children complete two Esafety lessons at the start of each school year with regular updates. - 7.7 We have separate acceptable use policies (AUPs) for both staff and children.
 This covers the use of all technologies and platforms used, both on and offsite.
 Also refer to our Staff Code of Conduct. - 7.8 We follow the MSP guidelines 'Safeguarding online guidelines for minimum standards' and the advice on the UK Safer Internet Website.
-We are also working towards 360 Accreditation, as recommended by the LA Audit Team. - 7.9 We work with parents to promote good practice in keeping children safe online, including to support their children learning at home.
+We are also working towards 360 Accreditation, as recommended by the LA Audit Team.

+- 7.9 We work with parents to promote good practice in keeping children safe online, including to support their children learning at home.
 We provide workshops and resources for parents and up to date information on our website and weekly newsletter. - 7.10 We ensure that all staff adhere to safe and responsible online behaviours when providing home learning and communicating with families.
-See remote learning Policy.
+See remote learning Policy. - 7.11 As technology, and the risks and harms associated with it, evolve and change rapidly, we will carry out an annual review of our approach to online safety supported by an annual risk assessment that considers and reflects the risks our children face.
+(KCSiE Part 2, 134-147)